not-a-dev-stein/N-oob-vim/README.md

 With no experience in Lua, a lot of procrastination time that should have gone to college work poured into it and a lot of trial and error, it's alive!

 ## What you can do to help
 Everything.
 No joke.
 I have no experience in Lua, so I'm sure there's a lot that can be optimized and improved.
 If you want to check it out (and probably cringe a little) feel free to check the code, and use it for whatever you need.
-It's  all yours, my fried.
+It's  all yours, my friend.